Adversarial control of synchronization in complex oscillator networks: Introduction

 Traditional synchronization control approaches in Kuramoto oscillator networks primarily target the system's intrinsic parameters.
 Network topology significantly influences synchronization dynamics, with scale-free networks promoting synchronization through highly connected hub nodes \cite{moreno2004synchronization,peron2019onset,medvedev2020kuramoto} and small-world networks enhancing synchronization via shortcuts that reduce effective path lengths between distant oscillators \cite{hong2002synchronization,grabow2010small,nishikawa2003heterogeneity}.
 Based on this understanding, topology modification approaches strategically add or remove connections or implement adaptive rewiring to alter critical coupling thresholds \cite{zhou2006dynamical,chen2008synchronization,zhang2014synchronization,pinto2015optimal,papadopoulos2017development,ghorban2022rewiring,ruangkriengsin2023low,song2024network}, though such structural modifications require physical access to network connections in biological or infrastructure systems.
 Natural frequency manipulation exploits the principle that narrow frequency distributions promote synchronization \cite{acebron1998adaptive,taylor2010spontaneous, gil2021optimally}, while maintaining non-natural frequencies requires external energy sources.
 Furthermore, coupling strength adjustment represents another approach \cite{ren2007adaptive,ha2016synchronization,cho2023interplay}, with specific connection weight distributions such as frequency-dependent coupling influencing synchronization \cite{wang2011synchronization}, though this can lead to complex dynamical behaviors \cite{rossi2023shifts}.
 Optimization approaches for natural frequencies or link weights have also been proposed \cite{menara2022functional}, with computational requirements scaling with network size.

 External intervention strategies control synchronization without permanently altering system characteristics.
 Pinning control applies targeted signals to strategically selected nodes to drive network-wide synchronization \cite{wang2002pinning,sorrentino2007controllability,xiang2007pinning,yang2010pinning,lin2016controlling}, with performance depending on appropriate node selection in heterogeneous networks.
 Time-delayed feedback and global feedback mechanisms (such as mean-field feedback) can promote or suppress synchronization by monitoring the collective state of the system and adjusting control signals accordingly \cite{yeung1999time,rosenblum2004delayed,taher2019enhancing,franci2012desynchronization,ozawa2021feedback}, requiring optimization of delay times and feedback strengths, with performance being sensitive to these parameter settings.
 Noise-induced synchronization exploits the principle that appropriately tuned random perturbations can enhance collective behavior through mechanisms such as stochastic resonance and stochastic synchronization \cite{kawamura2007noise,esfahani2012noise,lai2013noise,tyloo2019noise}, though the stochastic nature of this approach introduces inherent limitations for deterministic control applications.
+The sensitivity of networked oscillators to strategic perturbations has been further demonstrated in studies of network vulnerabilities, where targeted interventions at individual nodes can produce significant changes in global synchronization behavior \cite{tyloo2023assessing}.